rjuang/flstudio-arturia-keylab-mk2/README.md

 - Switch to any channel you desire.
 Press a key on the keyboard or sequence of keys.
 You are welcome to change channels as fast as you can.
 The initial and ending silence are ignored.
 - To exit recording mode, press any drum key.
+- Note: the programmed customizations do get saved to the current project.
+Because FL Studio midi script API restricts disk access from midi script, I'm forced to embed the mapping in the name of a mixer track.
+You will see the very far left mixer (denoted by the letter "C") have a strange name with the string "DO NOT EDIT".

 ## Remaining Work To Do
 - Map other plugins.